-The Vespa’s utilitarian and economic benefits were immediately obvious upon its 1946 debut, and riders quickly embraced the social aspects of scootering.
-Local scooter clubs were formed to organize rides, races, tours, mechanical co-ops, and social events.
+Since its introduction in 1946, the Vespa’s utilitarian and economic benefits were immediately obvious.
+But riders quickly embraced the social aspects of scootering, too.
+Local clubs were formed to organize rides, races, tours, mechanical co-ops, and social events.
 Scooterists found common bonds beyond their choice of transportation.
-These local clubs soon grew into national organizations.

 Scootering’s popularity in the United States ebbs and flows, but there has been a devoted community of scooter enthusiasts riding, wrenching, collecting, and evangelizing since the 1950s.
 The VCOA is America’s longest-running national club, approaching its 30th anniversary.
 VCOA-Chicago is one of the VCOA's first (and largest) local chapters, with about 50 members.